Lyuminarskiy/c/practice/lesson5.md

 If the required character was found, display it.
 Otherwise, display a message saying that the no one characters was found.

+Remember that at the end of the line there is always a null character `'\0'`.
+Remembering this, you will be able to determine the end of the line.

 ## 3. Counting characters

 Read a string from a standard input.
 Determine how many in the string of characters ...